-GEEP USA and GEEP Costa Rica are expected to be officially integrated with Regency Technologies by the end of the month.
-The deal gives Regency Technologies a total of 10 facilities and over 1,000 employees.
+GEEP USA is expected to be officially integrated with Regency Technologies by the end of the month.
+The deal gives Regency Technologies a total of nine facilities.

 The sale announcement comes after GEEP Canada, which was once a sister company to GEEP USA, on Oct.
 1 merged with the Shift Group of Companies, forming Quantum Lifecycle Partners.
 A Canadian company, Shift Group is made up of end-of-life processor Shift Recycling and ITAD provider Revolution.

-Levine said the GEEP Canada-Shift Group merger didn’t factor into Regency’s decision to acquire GEEP USA and GEEP Costa Rica.
-He declined to comment on the structure of the transaction or discuss why GEEP USA and GEEP Costa Rica were up for sale.
+Levine said the GEEP Canada-Shift Group merger didn’t factor into Regency’s decision to acquire GEEP USA.
+He declined to comment on the structure of the transaction or discuss why GEEP USA was up for sale.

-Regency Technologies and GEEP USA/GEEP Costa Rica each provide a similar balance between end-of-life processing and IT asset conversion services, Levine said.
+Regency Technologies and GEEP USA each provide a similar balance between end-of-life processing and IT asset conversion services, Levine said.
 But Regency has additional capabilities it can bring to GEEP’s business relationships.